charleswong28/stimulus-jest/README.md

 }
 ```

-get('/admin/staffs/1/toggle') will return the html file of '/admin/staffs/[0-9]*/toggle'.
+get('/admin/staffs/1/toggle') will return the html file of '/admin/staffs/[0-9]*/toggle.turbo_stream'.

 ## Full example

-The view that generates a selectable table.
-First, create the partial `_table.html.slim`:
+Consider the view that generates a selectable table.
+First, create the partial _table.html.slim:

 ```slim
 = selectable_table('staff_table') do